Best practices for advanced scheduler features in Azure Kubernetes Service (AKS)

 - You upgrade the node pool.

-- Two additional nodes are created: node3 and node4.
+- Two other nodes are created: node3 and node4.

 - The taints are passed on respectively.